How to engage children in portraiture

 Bribery

 Bribery should not always be thought of as bad.
 Let’s face it, bribery works with kids.
 I usually go to the local Dollar Tree or Target and pick up a few random toys before a session.
-I have a vintage box that I call my treasure chest and bring it full of different goodies for all ages, to any session that will involve children.
+I have a vintage box that I call my treasure chest.
+I pack it full of different goodies for all ages and bring it to any session that will have children involved.
 Before the session I will say something like this to the kids; “If you let me take a few pictures of your beautiful smiles with your siblings and parents, then you each get to pick anything out of this treasure chest”.
 This little trick works wonders.
 Just the mystery of what’s in the box intrigues them.

 Photography Assistant or Helper